sachinkannan/Spotify-end-to-end-data-pipeline-project/README.md

 Create two primary folders: raw_data/ and transformed_data/. raw_data/: will contain subfolders - processed/, to_processed/ which will contain and manage the raw playlist data. transformed_data/: will contain subfolders - artist_data/, album_data/, song_data/ which will contain and manage the artist, album and song structured data.

+### Amazon EventBridge

+Create new EventBridge Rule to run at a given schedule (eg. every 1 day, week).
+Set the trigger's target to be the Lambda function for Data Extraction from the Spotify API.

 ### AWS Lambda - Data Transformation